 The original script included a scene of "competitive projectile vomiting" which Flounder was to fail at repeatedly.
 Later, after Flounder throws up "on" Dean Wormer, Boon congratulates Flounder on his technique.

-Among the marching bands performing in the parade scene is the Sheldon High School band (white and green uniforms) and the Churchill High School band (dark blue, red trim) of Eugene, OR.
-They each got $100 for their efforts.
+Among the marching bands performing in the parade scene, is the Sheldon High School band (white and green uniforms) and the Churchill High School band (dark blue, red trim) of Eugene, Oregon.
+They each got one hundred dollars for their efforts.

 The Delta House actors were brought to the set five days before the Omega House actors to get into character, in an intentional effort to cause cliques to form.
 Barry Levinson would use this tactic years later with the principal cast of Diner (1982).

-Though Dean Wormer's power-grab through a "little known codicil" was meant to evoke Richard Nixon (Molly Peterson, NPR, "Morning Edition", 7/29/2002), it is not altogether clear Wormer himself was based on any real person.
-Co-writer Chris Miller once noted "Nixon was Dean Wormer", but only as an emphatic contrast to his real-life dean at Dartmouth (Thaddeus Seymour) not being like Wormer at all.
-Regarding any other parallels with Nixon, it is worth noting that almost all the illegal activity depicted in the film is perpetrated by the Deltas.
+Though Dean Wormer's power-grab through a "little known codicil" was meant to evoke Richard Nixon, it is not altogether clear that Wormer himself was based on any real person.
+Chris Miller once noted that "Nixon was Dean Wormer", but only as an emphatic contrast to his real-life dean at Dartmouth (Thaddeus Seymour) not being like Wormer at all.
+Regarding any other parallels with Nixon, it is worth noting, that almost all the illegal activity depicted in the film, is perpetrated by the Deltas.

 The trivia items below may give away important plot points.

 The movie concludes by describing each character's fate.
 Neidermeyer was "killed in Vietnam by his own troops."
-In director John Landis' segment of Twilight Zone: The Movie (1983), some soldiers are overheard expressing regret for killing Lt.
-Neidermeyer.
+In John Landis' segment of Twilight Zone: The Movie (1983), some soldiers are overheard expressing regret for killing Lieutenant Neidermeyer.

 Many first-run theatrical releases included shots of a topless Clorette after she unhooks her bra and passes out drunk.
-Later in the film, she admits that she is "only 13."
-By the time home video became widespread, some American obscenity laws forbade showing minors nude in sexual situations, "actual or depicted."
+Later in the film, she admits that she is "only thirteen".
+By the time home video became widespread, some American obscenity laws forbade showing minors nude in sexual situations, "actual or depicted".
 The latter term was meant to describe illicit composite images, but could also be construed to mean acting.
-The actress was 18 at the time of filming, but when her character announced her age to be 13, a legally problematic situation arose and, as a result, her bare breasts are absent from nearly all home-use copies of the film.
+The actress was eighteen at the time of filming, but when her character announced her age to be thirteen, a legally problematic situation arose, and as a result, her bare breasts are absent from early home-use copies of the film.